GaussianPSL: Soft partitioning for complex PSL problem

 \subsection{Experiment Settings}

-In all experiments\footnote{The code will be released publicly after the peer review process}, the model is trained for 3,000 iterations.
-The hyperparameter $\gamma$ in our framework is optimized for various datasets and loss functions.
-Each problem is evaluated using 11 different random seeds (identical for all problems) to eliminate random variation.
+In all experiments\footnote{The code will be released publicly after the peer review process}, the models (except the SVH-PSL) are trained for $3000$ iterations.
+All algorithms are evaluated on seven test problems using the same set of $30$ random seeds to ensure robustness.
+The hyperparameters $\gamma, \rho$ are set to $100$ and $7$, respectively.